cognitivesleep/cognitivesleep.github.io/README.md

 ## Objectives:

 Our main objective behind Cognitive Sleep is to allow you to undergo your own personal cognitive therapy, through self-experimenting and testing the possibilities which sleep, sound and music have to offer.

-As such, we intend to give you the necessary tools and information available in order to allow you to undergo a targeted-memory reactivation process for improving your problem solving abilities.
+As such, we intend to give you the necessary tools and information available in order to allow you to undergo your personal targeted-memory reactivation process for improving your problem solving abilities.

 ### Targeted Memory-Reactivation Benefits: